 The Record, a student-produced, weekly campus newspaper, provides opportunities in news writing, feature writing, sports writing, editing, photography, graphic design, layout and copywriting.
 For more information, please visit The Record's web site, email The Record or contact Tim Morgan.

 For more opportunities in Journalism, consider the Washington Journalism Consortium Program.
 This is an excellent off-campus experience that provides course credits toward Wheaton’s Journalism Certificate.

 What opportunities are there in Media Production?

 There are several production courses within our curriculum, including Media Production and Narrative Media (COMM 246 and 345), Media Performance (COMM 242) and Writing for Media (COMM 343).
 Media Constructions (COMM 445) is an opportunity for advanced students to develop creative media projects.
 For more information, please contact Read Schuchardt or Joonhee Park.

 Students can also become part of the staff at WETN.
 Promotions, underwriting, production work, weekly air shifts and WETN Cable are the primary areas of student involvement.
-WETN is supervised by the Academic and Media Technology Department under WETN Station Manager John Rorvik.
+WETN is supervised by the Academic and Institutional Technology Department under WETN Station Manager John Rorvik.
 There are open organization meetings at the beginning of each semester.
 For more information, please visit WETN's web site or email WETN.